osmarks/website/blog/scaling-meme-search.md

 * Data labelling makes me much more misanthropic.
 So much of the randomly sampled content used to bootstrap rating is inane advertising, extremely poorly photographed images of games on computer screens or nonsense political memes.
 * There is currently no provision for updating the index.
 It [should be possible](https://arxiv.org/abs/2105.09613) - the algorithms are not terribly complex but there are some slightly tricky engineering considerations.
 * I don't actually know how good the recall is because computing ground truth results is very expensive.
 Oh well.
-* The build-time deduplication is still insufficient, so I added a hacky step to do it at query time.
+* The build-time deduplication is still insufficient, so I added a hacky step to do it at query time which uses entirely too much compute.
 I may do another pass and rebuild to fix this.

 [^1]: Yes, I know we count supercomputer power in FP64 and consumer hardware mostly won't do double-precision.
 I am ignoring that for the purposes of art.